-- (i) the degree of momentum and/or force involved in the contact; - (ii) whether the Person causes contact below the knees by sliding with their foot, feet, knee or knees in front of them; - (iii) whether the other Person was in a position that was vulnerable to contact below the knees (for example, standing over the ball or approaching from the opposite direction); and - (iv) whether the Person making contact had any realistic alternative ways of approaching the contest or situation.
+- (i) the degree of momentum and/or force involved in the contact: - (ii) whether the Person causes contact below the knees by sliding with their foot, feet, knee or knees in front of them; - (iii) whether the other Person was in a position that was vulnerable to contact below the knees (for example, standing over the ball or approaching from the opposite direction); and - (iv) whether the Person making contact had any realistic alternative ways of approaching the contest or situation.

-Where contact is not made below the knees of the other Person but to another part of that Person's body, a Person may still be guilty under the general definition of Rough Conduct for making unreasonable contact by sliding or dropping in to another Person with their knees or feet first avoid that high contact and/or minimise the force of that high contact (for example, by adopting a body position that minimises the force of the high contact).
+Where contact is not made below the knees of the other Person but to another part of that Person's body, a Person may still be guilty under the general definition of Rough Conduct for making unreasonable contact by sliding or dropping in to another Person with their knees or feet first

+Smothers Where a Player elects to leave the ground in an attempt to smother the football, any reasonably foreseeable high contact with an opponent that is at least Low Impact will be deemed to be Careless at a minimum, unless the Player has taken all reasonable steps to avoid that high contact and/or minimise the force of that high contact (for example, by adopting a body position that minimises the force of the high contact).
 Contact With an Umpire Intentional Contact Contact with an Umpire that is aggressive, forceful, demonstrative or disrespectful will be deemed intentional and the Person will be referred directly to the Tribunal.
 In determining the sanction for Intentional Contact with an Umpire, the Tribunal must have regard to the number of elements of the offence (aggressive, forceful, demonstrative and/or disrespectful) which are established.
 Unreasonable or Unnecessary Contact Where contact with an Umpire is not aggressive, forceful, demonstrative or disrespectful but could otherwise be regarded as intentional, it will be classified as Unreasonable or Unnecessary Contact with an Umpire which is a Low-level Offence.
 Careless Contact A charge of Careless Contact with an Umpire is a Low-level Offence.
 In determining whether the contact was careless, the following factors will be considered: (i) whether contact occurs at a centre bounce or ball up; (ii) whether the Person has set up behind the Umpire; (iii) whether the Person has taken a path that intersects the Umpire's exit line from a stoppage; (iv) the force of the contact; (v) whether the Umpire's decision making is impeded; (vi) whether the Umpire goes to ground as a result of the contact; (vii) any mitigating factors (for example, effort to avoid contact, offline bounce or throw, pushed by opponent into Umpire's path).
 A Player may also be charged with the offence of Careless Contact with an Umpire by pushing or holding another Person into an Umpire or their direct path.
 Melee Engaging in a Melee A Melee is defined as an incident involving three or more Persons who are grappling or otherwise struggling with one another and which is likely to bring the game of Australian Football into disrepute or prejudice the interests or reputation of the Controlling Body.
 In determining if a Person's conduct constitutes Engaging in a Melee, the following factors will be considered: (i) the duration the Person is involved in the Melee; (ii) the vigour applied by the Person; (iii) whether the Melee occurs at a break in play, particularly at quarter breaks and half time; (iv) whether the Person contributed to an escalation of the Melee; and (v) the role of the Person (for example, Player or Football Official).
-Where a Person's conduct results in retaliatory action which leads to a melee, that Person's conduct may constitute a Reportable Offence of Instigator of a Melee.